starodumovski/starodumovski/README.md

 </font>
 </div>

-:mortar_board: Currently, I am studying at Innopolis University on the data science track
+:mortar_board: I am a bachelor of data science (Innopolis University)

 <u>
 You can contact me: